pro-utkarshM/code2flow/README.md

 1. Determine where those functions are called.
 1. Connect the dots.

+Next thing to do:
+- The logic and purpose of each function.
+- The inputs, outputs, and interactions with external systems.
+- The detailed implementation or context of the code.

 Code2flow is useful for:
 - Untangling spaghetti code.
 - Identifying orphaned functions.